Perekop: History

 Due to its key position, Perekop has endured many sieges.

 During the Russo-Turkish War (1735–1739), Russian field marshal Burkhard Christoph von Munnich successfully stormed the fortifications on June 17, 1736 and left the Tatar fortress in ruins.
 This was a serious, if not mortal, blow to the independence of the Crimean Khanate.

 The town was virtually wiped out during the Siege of Perekop by the Red Army in 1920.
 The siege was a key episode of the Russian Civil War.
 The success of the Bolsheviks allowed them to oust Pyotr Wrangel's White Army from the Crimea.
 Twelve years later, the Soviets founded the new town of Krasnoperekopsk 32 km to the south.

 During World War II, Perekop was occupied by the German Army from September 27, 1941 to November 1, 1943.
 The capture of Perekop (by both the Wehrmacht in 1941 and the Red Army in 1943) was used to cut off Crimea from Ukraine.

+Demographics

+As of the 2001 Ukrainian census, the village had a population of 894.
+The linguistic composition was as follows: